Looking for resources to help with your career planning?

 Science Magazine's Next Wave Webcast: Interested in a career in science?
 Get tips on presenting yourself effectively for a job in the private sector from a panel of scientists.
 This webcast was taped in 2005 and is 2 hrs, 1 min. in length.

-Talent Egg: a Canadian career resource with job postings for internship and entry-level positions, information about Canada's top employers, articles and resources for students starting out in their first jobs, as well as a discussion board and a new online magazine called, Career Incubator!
+Talent Egg: a Canadian career resource with job postings for internship and entry-level positions, information about Canada's top employers, articles and resources for students starting out in their first jobs, as well as a discussion board and an online magazine called, Career Incubator!

 Vault: Research careers and job searching on this website which features primarily information about the U.S. job market.